codeblock102/addin-darululum/docs/admin-creator-guide.md

 - Encourage admins to change their password after first login

 ### Access Control
-- Created admins only have access to their assigned madrassah
+- Created admins only have access to their assigned Dār Al-Ulūm Montréal location
-- Admin accounts have full privileges within their madrassah
+- Admin accounts have full privileges within their Dār Al-Ulūm Montréal location
 - Developers should only create accounts for trusted individuals

 ### Account Management